 Faculty and students have settled into the new home of creative writing atop Lamont Library.
 The bright, windowed fourth-floored space featuring a workshop conference room and faculty offices is a move up from the basement of the Barker Center, where most of the program, which is part of the English Department, was previously housed.
-Michael Pollan, the Lewis K. Chan Arts Lecturer and professor of the practice of non-fiction; Claire Messud, the Joseph Y. Bae and Janice Lee Senior Lecturer on Fiction; Musa Syeed; and Darcy Frey are among those who lead small workshops in genres such as fiction, playwriting, nonfiction, screenwriting, and poetry.
+Michael Pollan, the Lewis K. Chan Arts Lecturer and professor of the practice of non-fiction; Claire Messud, the Joseph Y. Bae and Janice Lee Senior Lecturer on Fiction; Musa Syeed; and Darcy Frey, Paul and Catherine Buttenwieser Director of Creative Writing, are among those who lead small workshops in genres such as fiction, playwriting, nonfiction, screenwriting, and poetry.

 “Creative writing has long been at the heart of the Harvard art-making community,” said Frey.
 “With the Lamont space, we’re now at the heart of the actual campus.
 A writer — student or otherwise — would be hard put to find more inspiring views than the ones we have from our fourth-floor aerie: sunlight, clouds, the tops of steeples.
 We feel like we’re looking out on a sky painted by Constable.”